benuh/ML_AL_Notes/guides/fundamentals/MATHEMATICS_FOR_ML.md

 # eigenvectors: [[0.89, -0.71],
 #                [0.45,  0.71]]

+# Geometric meaning:
-# Meaning: v is a direction that only gets scaled (not rotated) by A
+# v is a direction that only gets scaled (not rotated) by transformation A
+# λ is the scaling factor

+# Properties:
+# 1. tr(A) = Σλ_i (trace equals sum of eigenvalues)
+# 2. det(A) = Πλ_i (determinant equals product of eigenvalues)
+# 3. For symmetric A: all eigenvalues are real
+# 4. For positive definite A: all eigenvalues > 0
+# 5. Eigenvectors corresponding to distinct eigenvalues are orthogonal (for symmetric A)

+# Spectral theorem (symmetric matrices):
+# A = QΛQ^T where Q is orthogonal, Λ is diagonal with eigenvalues

 # ML applications:
 # 1. Principal Component Analysis (PCA)